Muscle System Specialist Course – ONLINE COURSEBack to Courses

 - The graduates of the program will be able to generate communication via, phone, email, and letter to health care professionals associated with a client, writing narratives and obtaining medical clearance when necessary.

-- The graduates of the program will be able to effectively document their initial assessment of a client.
+- The graduates of the program will be able to effectively document their initial and subsequent assessment of a client.

 - The graduates of the program will learn to estimate the Allostatic Load of a client prior to performing an Assessment of Limb/Trunk Motion and subsequent Muscle Health and Exercise assessment techniques.

-- The graduates of the program will learn to analyze and collate assessment data to determine the client plan.
+- The graduates of the program will learn to analyze and collate assessment data to make critical decisions and determine a rational client plan.

 - The graduates of the program will be able to present their assessment findings and defend their rationale for the client plan objectives and goals.